Wildlife of Burkina Faso: Geography

 The Mékrou River near Point Triple in the W National Park during the rainy season.

 Wildlife area in the landlocked Burkina Faso in western Africa is spread over a plateau area of 270764 km2.
 The dominant habitat types are the grassy savanna in the north with transition to the varying thin forests in the south.
-In Burkina Faso forest cover is around 23% of the total land area, equivalent to 6,216,400 hectares (ha) of forest in 2020, down from 7,716,600 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 6,039,300 hectares (ha) and planted forest covered 177,100 hectares (ha).
+In Burkina Faso forest cover is around 23% of the total land area, equivalent to 6,216,400 ha of forest in 2020, down from 7,716,600 ha in 1990.
+In 2020, naturally regenerating forest covered 6,039,300 ha and planted forest covered 177,100 ha.
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 16% of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.